RebelBobby/Original_App_Design_Project/README.md

 ## Overview
 ### Description
-[An app to complement this website I donated to veteran service offices.
-There will be buttons which give access to a checklist guiding a service member to tasks which should be completed at certain timeframes counting down from 18 months.]
+An app to complement this website I donated to veteran service offices.
+There will be buttons which give access to a checklist guiding a service member to tasks which should be completed at certain timeframes counting down from 18 months.

 ### App Evaluation
 [Evaluation of your app across the following attributes]
-- **Category:** A checklist type guide
+- **Category:** An interactive checklist guide
-- **Mobile:** Mobile only but can link to a main website for another reference.
+- **Mobile:** Mobile only but can link to website for another reference.
 - **Story:** It allows a user to enter a guide applicable to how far along they are from exiting the military.
 - **Market:** Military members
 - **Habit:** Daily updates